goofy2k/MIDI-sequencer/README.md

    **v37**
-   Replaced hard-coded thru in recorder by UI/GUI controllable thru in TEST_RECORDER example TODO
+   Replaced hard-coded thru in recorder by UI/GUI controllable thru in TEST_RECORDER example

+   **v38**

+  TODO
+  - Enable feedback from synth to seq with NimBLE characteristic onWrite.
+Currently it is only in TEST_THRU
-  - Create separate GUI element to control thru.
+  - DONE from v38: create separate GUI element to control thru.
 It is no started by default when recorder is started
   - DONE from v37:  replace hard-coded thru in recorder by UI/GUI controllable thru in TEST_RECORDER example
   - DONE V34 for DSP presetUnderEdit  : synchronize DSP controller settings between GUI server and synth board (requires additional NimBLE communication with synth board)
   - synchronize WM8978 controller settings between GUI server and synth board